-Measurement in Agriculture (UNOMA) - a joint venture between SPIA, World Bank, The Uganda Bureau of Statistics (UBOS), and Uganda's National Agricultural Research Organization (NARO) - with all three institutions contributing authors to this report.
-UNOMA embedded plant tissue collection protocols for six crops (maize, cassava, sweetpotato, banana, beans, groundnuts), and a maize crop cutting experiment into a sub-sample of the 2021/22 round of the Uganda National Panel Survey (UNPS).
+Second, there was a strong opportunity through SPIA's partnership with the World Bank Living Standards Measurement Study - Integrated Surveys on Agriculture (LSMS-ISA), to work closely with the Uganda Bureau of Statistics (UBOS) and the Food and Agriculture Organization of the United Nations (FAO) in the design of several national-level surveys.
+This partnership culminated in the implementation of the Uganda National Study on Objective Measurement in Agriculture (UNOMA) - a joint venture between SPIA, the World Bank, the Uganda Bureau of Statistics (UBOS), and Uganda's National Agricultural Research Organization (NARO) - with all three institutions contributing authors to this report.
+UNOMA embedded plant tissue collection protocols for six crops (banana, beans, cassava, groundnut, maize, and sweetpotato), and a maize crop cutting experiment into a sub-sample of the 2021/22 round of the Uganda National Panel Survey (UNPS).
 DNA fingerprinting for crop variety identification was financed by SPIA, while the maize production and yield experiment was financed by the World Bank with support from the 50x2030 Initiative - a multi-partner effort that seeks to bridge the global agricultural data gap by transforming country data systems across 50 countries in Africa, Asia, the Middle East, and Latin America by 2030.

 The empirical analysis in this synthesis draws on UNOMA and several other strands of work that SPIA has been pursuing in Uganda since 2016, including a collaboration with UBOS and the Ministry of Agriculture, Animal Industry and Fisheries (MAAIF) to integrate relevant measures of agricultural, livestock and natural resource innovations into the National Service Delivery Survey (NSDS).
-It has also collaborated with various CGIAR centres, NARO, and MAAIF to disentangle seed market constraints for key crops, and worked independently to construct a comprehensive database of the national diffusion efforts for biofortified crops over more than a decade and to trace their long-term adoption and impact.
-As such, the analysis presented in this report draws on years of strong partnership between SPIA and the World Bank LSMS-ISA team, the Uganda Bureau of Statistics, the National Agricultural Research Organization (NARO), and MAAIF), researchers from various CGIAR centres and FAO.
-The overall direction of the Uganda country work was informed by a consultation workshop in Munyonyo, Uganda in October 2019, attended by all these partners, as well as senior staff from other Ugandan ministries, donors, and numerous CGIAR and NARO scientists.
+It has also collaborated with various CGIAR Research Centers, NARO, and MAAIF to disentangle seed market constraints for key crops and worked independently to construct a comprehensive database of the national diffusion efforts for biofortified crops over more than a decade and to trace their long-term adoption and impact.
+As such, the analysis presented in this report draws on years of strong partnership between SPIA and the World Bank LSMS-ISA team, UBOS, NARO, and MAAIF, researchers from various CGIAR Research Centers, and FAO.
+The overall direction of the Uganda country work was informed by a consultation workshop in Munyonyo, Uganda, in October 2019, attended by all these partners, as well as senior staff from other Uganda ministries, donors, and numerous CGIAR and NARO scientists.

 To our knowledge, this is the first time that varietal identification for six different crops (covering cereals, root crops, fruit, and legumes) was integrated into one nationally representative sample.
-This was purposely designed to provide a unique comprehensive picture of crop and varietal diversity in Uganda.
+This was purposely designed to provide a unique, comprehensive picture of crop and varietal diversity in Uganda.
 To further ensure that varietal diversity was adequately captured, sampling of each crop was designed to account for the presence of multiple varieties within the same plot.
-In addition to the analysis presented in this report, a further important output from this effort includes the constitution of the comprehensive reference libraries for each of those crops, available for further research.
+In addition to the analysis presented in this report, a further important output from this effort includes the constitution of the comprehensive reference libraries for each crop available for further research.
 Additionally, it has created new databases that make available information on the unique combination of objectively verified crop varieties and their DNA information, together with self-reported data from farmers regarding practices and outcomes at the variety-plot level.
 Added to the highly detailed analysis of crop genetics offered in this report, we also integrate these data with modules on livestock innovations, and household and community-level data on extension and seed systems.
-Having all these features together in a single overarching study creates important opportunities for a more detailed analysis of each of the six crops.
+Having all these features together in a single, overarching study creates important opportunities for a more detailed analysis of each of the six crops.